wso2/docs-is/en/docs/deploy/monitor/elk-mask-sensitive-information-in-logs.md

 !!! note
-      As the number of masking patterns increases, performance will be affected since each log line is matched with each of the patterns.
+      As the number of masking patterns increases, performance will be affected since each log line is matched with each pattern.
 It is recommended to only use the most necessary patterns.